 Star Trek can be said to be both a blessing and a curse to Shatner as it put him on the map but also ruined his hearing.

-Shatner is heavily involved in the American Tinnitus Association and is a very vocal representative of those who suffer from Tinnitus.
+Shatner is heavily involved in the American Tinnitus Association and is a very vocal representative of tinnitus sufferers.

-In an interview with the British tabloid, The Sun, Will.i.am admits he suffers from tinnitus.
-He says he “doesn’t know what silence sounds like anymore”, because tinnitus causes him to have a constant ringing in his ears.
+In an interview with The Sun, a British tabloid, Will.i.am admits he suffers from tinnitus.
+He says he “doesn’t know what silence sounds like anymore” because tinnitus causes him to have a constant ringing in his ears.

-Now he always use moulded filter plugs, ‘You can use industrial headphones’, Martin says, ‘but that looks strange at a party.’
+Now he always use molded filter plugs.
+“You can use industrial headphones, but that looks strange at a party.”

 Ludwig van Beethoven

-Beethoven developed tinnitus in 1796 which made it hard for him to even hear music he also avoided conversations.
-The real cause of Beethoven’s tinnitus was not know but it was somehow attributed to typhus, auto-immune disorders and his habit of immersing his head in water in order to stay awake.
+Beethoven developed tinnitus in 1796 which made it hard for him to hear music so he decided to avoid conversations.
+The real cause of Beethoven’s tinnitus is not know, but it was somehow attributed to typhus, autoimmune disorders and his habit of immersing his head in water in order to stay awake.

 Beethoven communicated his condition’s difficulties to his friends and was advised by his doctor to stay in Vienna.
 He used hearing aids such as ear horns and some of them have been placed in a museum in Germany.

-To counter the condition the president used a custom, technologically advanced hearing aid.
+To counter the condition, the president used a custom made technologically advanced hearing aid.

 A music legend from the ‘60s, Roger Miller was known for his unique way of composing songs.

-However, this great musician developed tinnitus from years of playing loud music without ear protection.
-He was never known to treat the condition but there’s evidence that he later adopted the use of headphones in an effort to reduce the noise.
+This great musician developed tinnitus from years of playing loud music without ear protection.
+He was never known to treat the condition, but there’s evidence that he later adopted the use of headphones in an effort to reduce the noise.

-Gallagher recently owned up to having developed tinnitus as a result of playing very loud music previously with Oasis and with his current band but, unlike many, he doesn’t think of T as an affliction.
+Gallagher recently owned up to having developed tinnitus as a result of playing very loud music with his then band, Oasis but, unlike many, he doesn’t think of tinnitus as an affliction.